- City Activities and Info

 My neighbor’s dog barks all the time and it is so annoying!
 Can an ACO respond and do something about this?

 ACO’s do not respond for barking complaints.
-Citizens can file a complaint on-line through the police department, call the CAS office, or the city’s Customer Service Contact Center at 382-CITY (2489).
+Citizens can file a complaint online through the Police Department, call the CAS office, or the City’s Customer Contact Center at 757-382-CITY (2489).
 All of these complaints are routed to CAS and two letters, per calendar year, are sent per location to let the owner know that there have been complaints filed about barking dogs.
-Please see the resource page for the on-line reporting link.
+Please see the resource page for the online reporting link.

 My neighbor keeps walking their dog and letting it defecate in my yard.
 Will an ACO respond for this?